 - If a rep isn’t attending professional development events, set a goal of one per month to start.

-- In the event a rep isn’t great at moving a conversation to the next phase, set a goal of setting up three demonstrations per week, then four, then one a day.
+- If a rep struggles to move discovery conversations to the next phase, make a goal for them to set up three demonstrations per week, then four, then one a day.

-- Oftentimes sales reps will forget to stay in touch with new customers.
-Set a goal of touching base with all of your new clients at least once a month, then once every two weeks to keep relationships strong.
+- Some sales reps struggle to stay in touch with new customers.
+Make it one of their goals to touch base with each of their new clients at least once a month, then once every two weeks, to keep relationships strong.

 Team Sales Goals Examples